zeroshii/Portfolio/README.md

 ## Getting Started

 We will use the Bootstrap CSS Framework to create a mobile responsive portfolio.
-Be sure to visit the documentation to copy-paste the stylesheet "<link>" into your "<head>" and the necessary JS <script>s before the closing "</body>" tag to enable them:
+Be sure to visit the documentation to copy-paste the stylesheet &lt;link&gt; into your &lt;head&gt;and the necessary JS &lt;script&gt;s before the closing &lt;/body&gt; tag to enable them:

 ```
 https://getbootstrap.com/docs/4.0/getting-started/introduction/